 Our paralegals play a critical role in providing legal services to our clients.

-For a listing of current job openings, contact the Human Resources Manager, Patti Flynn.
+For a listing of current job openings, contact the Director of Administration and Human Resources,

 The firm has set out the following criteria against which paralegal candidates are measured: